vladdebelak/RISC-V-FPGA-Processors/Lab_Computer_Setup.md

 ## Step 4: Run the simulation-first workflow

-From inside the repo, tell Claude what you want, e.g.:
+From inside the repo, tell Claude:

 > "Work in `RISC-V-FPGA-Processors/verilog/rv16`.
 Follow the simulation-first
 > workflow in the fpga skill: write/extend self-checking testbenches, run them
 > with xsim, and make all tests pass before any synthesis."

-Simulation and formal verification are **board-independent** — they work the same no matter which board you target.

----

 ## Step 5: Build a bitstream for the Nexys A7-100T (hardware only)